Geometrical Quantum Chemical Engine: The derivation of the transition matrix

 \section{The derivation of the transition matrix}

 In this appendix, we present the details of the derivation of the transition matrix which appears in Eq.~\eqref{master}.
 This appendix consists of two part.
 In the first part, we explain the outline of the derivation of the quantum master equation.
 In the second part, we derive the transition matrix in Eq.~\eqref{master}.
+Note that the most descriptions in this appendix are only applicable to the Anderson model used in Sec.~\ref{sec:appli}.